The 1912 Barber dimes have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Total Weight: 2.5 grams

 The US minted the 1912 dime with no mint mark and also the 1912 D dime and the 1912 S dime.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 |1912 S||San Francisco||3,420,000|